 When leasing is the right choice

-First let’s look at leasing versus buying in general, using the example of the car market, and then relate it back to leasing a Windows 2012 VPS Hosting service.
+First, let’s look at leasing versus buying in general, using the example of the car market, and then relate it to leasing a Windows 2012 VPS Hosting service.

 A JD Power report released in July 2013 found that more than one in every five US-sold cars – 23% – were being leased rather than purchased outright.
-Leasing has one particularly strong negative: you don’t develop equity, so you are basically just renting in the same sense you would office space or an apartment.
+Leasing has one extreme negative: you don’t develop equity, so you are just renting in the same sense you would like office space or an apartment.
 Motley Fool blog contributor Sean Williams suggests three situations in which leasing is the best choice:

 1. When money doesn’t matter

 Obviously, in this case, you will be paying for a car without developing an ownership stake, so you won’t be able to collect on it as a trade-in when you get a new car.
 You could also be responsible for extra-warranty repairs and mileage fees above a certain number designated in the contract.
 You will, however, be able to drive a new car every year or two, which certainly has its perks.

 Your upfront payment is reduced a bit from the typical down payment if you are buying.
 With a new car, you also won’t have to be inconvenienced with trips to the mechanic.
 You also don’t need to worry about selling the car or worrying about the generally poor resale values of luxury cars.

 2. Access to first-generation features without the investment